-The Canadian periodic table highlights 150 Canada-based startups, investors, and exits like that of Shopify and Real Matters.
+The Canadian periodic table highlights 150 Canada-based startups, investors, exits, and IPOs like that of Shopify and Real Matters.

-Notably, Canada’s tech ecosystem as a whole is showing signs of growth.
-On an annual basis, 2016 saw deal activity to VC-backed Canadian companies climb 7%, according to the Q4 and Full-year 2016 Money Tree Canada Report from PwC and CB Insights.
+On an annual basis, 2017 saw overall funding to VC-backed Canadian companies increase to $2.7B, even as deal activity dropped 12% YoY, according to the Full-Year 2017 Money Tree Canada Report from PwC Canada and CB Insights.

-The startups selected for inclusion in the table below all have at least $1M in funding, and have obtained funding since 2014.
-Additionally, they were pulled from analysis using CB Insights data around funding, and company health including momentum as captured by our proprietary Mosaic algorithm.
+The startups selected for inclusion in the table below all have at least $1M in funding, and have obtained equity funding since 2014.
+They were pulled for analysis using CB Insights data on funding and company health, including momentum, as captured by our proprietary Mosaic algorithm.

 Click on the image below to enlarge.

-The top part of the table lists private investor-backed companies in select industries, as well as notable VC and corporate investors in Canada.
+The top of the table lists private, investor-backed companies in select industries, as well as notable VC and corporate investors in Canada.
 The bottom two rows of the table outline notable exits of Canada-based companies.

 We broke Canadian tech down into the following categories:

-Venture Capital: This category encompasses the most active Canadian venture capital firms, by number of deals to tech companies globally, since 2012.
-The list includes VCs such as BDC Venture Capital, and Real Ventures, among others.
+Venture Capital: This category encompasses the most active Canadian venture capital firms by number of deals to tech companies globally since 2013.
+The list includes VCs such as BDC Venture Capital and Real Ventures, among others.

-Corporation/CVC: These are the most active Canada based corporations and their corporate venture capital arms (CVC) making investments in private tech companies around the world, since 2012.
+Corporation/CVC: These are the most active Canada-based corporations and their corporate venture capital (CVC) arms making investments in private tech companies around the world since 2013.

 Cybersecurity: Startups in this category include SecureKey Technologies, which develops hardware and software solutions that extend the power of chip-based identity and payment technologies to online and mobile transactions.
 Others include eSentire, which specializes in advanced threat solutions for the hedge fund industry.

-Robotics: The three companies in this category in our table include Clearpath Robotics, a company dedicated to automating the world’s dullest, dirtiest, and deadliest jobs with intelligent service robots.
-The company Aeryon Labs, provides robotic solutions to real-world problems through the design and manufacture of small unmanned aerial vehicles.
+Robotics: The four companies in this category in our table include Clearpath Robotics, a company dedicated to automating jobs with intelligent service robots.
+Kindred Systems builds software that provides machines with goals and the means to learn to better achieve them and has secured $44M in funding.

-Real Estate Tech: The only company in this category in our map is Breather, which offers its members an on-demand network of private rooms designed for work and relaxation, each of which can be accessed by smartphone.
+Real Estate Tech: Companies in this category include Breather, which offers its members an on-demand network of private rooms designed for work and relaxation, each of which can be accessed by smartphone.